canjs/canjs/index.md

 __Opt-in data binding__

-Although [can.EJS's](#can_ejs) live-binding is super-duper fast, setting up live data binding can be too slow in certain situations (like rendering a list of 1000 items).
+Although [can.EJS's](#can_ejs) live-binding is super fast, setting up live data binding can be too slow in certain situations (like rendering a list of 1000 items).
 EJS's live binding is opt-in.
 It only turns on if you are using the `attr` method.
 If the following template binds to a `todo`'s `name` ...

 {% highlight erb %}